 Why not try a Twin Centre combining 7 days in Seefeld with 7 days in another of our top mountain resorts like Obergurgl - try combining the Hotel Bergland with the beautiful Hotel Alpenland in the vast Ötz valley.

 Transfer to your second centre is usually by coach or minibus and may be via the airport.
 Call us to book.

-Special offers this summer
+Special offers for summer 15

 Free summer card: Free guest card for all guests staying in Seefeld giving free admission and discounts on many activities in the Olympiaregion.